FelixWeichselgartner/YetAnotherFlappyBirdClone/README.md

 # Flappy Bird clone in Java

-A simple Flappy Bird clone in Java with no sprites
+A simple Flappy Bird clone in Java

 # What I Learned